 If Sirius gets sued again for its deceptive practices (and worse), count me in as a class member.

-Review about: Sirius Xm Radio Subscription.
+Product or Service Mentioned: Sirius Xm Radio Subscription.

 Reason of review: Poor customer service.